zzzhan/nodejs-mysql-queries/README.md

 ## How to Use

-Init `mysql-queries` to somewhere,such as app.js of 'Express:
+Init `mysql-queries` to somewhere,such as app.js of `Express:
 ```js
 var options = {
 	host: 'localhost',